pingcap/docs/dev/how-to/maintain/identify-slow-queries.md

 > **Note:**
 >
-> The field information in slow query log is very few in TiDB 2.1.8 version.
-The field mentioned in the following part is added later in TiDB 3.0.0 version.
+> There are very few field information of slow query log in TiDB 2.1.8 version.
+The field information mentioned in the following part is added later in TiDB 3.0.0 version.

 A problematic SQL statement can increase the pressure on the entire cluster, resulting in a longer response time.
 To solve this problem, you can use the slow query log to identify the problematic statements and thus improve the performance.